commutatus/image-conversion-automation/readme.md

 The project will help you with the deployment of various AWS services, which finally helps you automatically converting JPEG images into WebP on the fly (and storing a cache).
 It requires an existing S3 bucket.
 It also supports dimension queries to send the output image in a specific file size.

+Usage of next-gen image formats can speed up your site and improve usability and SEO.
+Read an implementation blog [here](https://medium.com/commutatus/how-we-improved-the-performance-of-an-e-commerce-site-using-next-gen-image-formats-8bcff1bf5b19).

 It helps you setup the following tools and services

 - Setup docker container